ionic-team/ionic-portals/website/docs/getting-started/iOS-all-in-one.md

 ## 1. Create a capacitor config

 Create a `capacitor.config.json` file to the root of your web project.
-We will not need to add Capacitor to the web project but this configuration file will help us configure some options for the Portals that is displaying this web application.
+We will not need to add Capacitor to the web project but this configuration file will help us configure some options for the Portals that are displaying this web application.

 ```json showLineNumbers
 {